-You can modify the engine based on the one built in Cocos Creator 3.0 if you just need to make some adjustments based on the current version.
-Click the App button at the top right of the Creator editor, and then copy the built-in
+It is possible to modify the engine based on the one built in Cocos Creator 3.x to make some adjustments based on the current version.
+Click the App button at the top right of the editor, and then copy the built-in

 engine directory to another local path.

-To get the latest official version in development, fork or clone the original version of the TypeScript engine from GitHub (see above), and switch the corresponding branch of the TypeScript engine according to the Creator version before using it.
+To get the latest official version in development, fork or clone the original version of the TypeScript engine from GitHub (see above), and switch the corresponding branch of the TypeScript engine according to the version of Creator before using it.
 Once downloaded, store it to any local path.

 1.2 Modify the TypeScript Engine Path

 Set the path of the TypeScript engine to be customized via the Engine Manager tab of Cocos Creator -> Preferences.